SeanKilleen/seankilleen.github.io/_posts/2022-04-03-announcing-net-oss-survey-results.md

 Based on this feedback, I've created an initial impact map (reminder: I'd love your feedback in the comments on additional items we could add!)

 <iframe src="https://atlas.mindmup.com/seankilleen/_net_oss_improved_funding_monetary_support/index.html" width="100%" height="1000"></iframe>

+### Publicity

+The top 5 welcomed types of support were (perhaps unsurprisingly):

+1. Blog posts exploring your project's features or what you've accomplished with it (92.3% of respondents)
+1. Recommending your project to others (92.3%)
+1. Supportive tweets from those in the community with many followers (87.2%)
+1. Meetup / conference talks on your project (76.9%)
+1. Mentions and showcases on video, e.g. Twitch or YouTube (66.7%)

+Notable challenges:

+> * if it's allowed, a developer group may be able to use it, but not be in the position to publicize that usage and the benefits it provided
+> * More corporate awareness and leadership level individuals need to be looped in
+> * There are not many official .NET or Microsoft channels which can promote OSS projects
+> * I'm not intrinsically motivated to promote projects, and I don't have experience building a community.
+> * I think it's mostly a discoverability issue at this point
+> * needing to split time between developing and "marketing" means not a lot of sharing / content creation.
+> * We're a vital but not very sexy project.
+That means we don't get talked about a lot (unless people complain)
+> * How do you get your project in front of people if you don't have a following already?
+> * Don't know how to ask for it

+Notable general feedback:

+> * Chatter is ... often negative
+> * would really help if Microsoft or the .NET Foundation has someone who would proactively help the projects with marketing
+> * Any further publicity is likely to increase the maintenance burden rather than necessarily be a help
+> * most interactions with non-contributors are bug reports or help requests.
+> * this is something one should also promote from the side.
+> * you basically have to hustle your projects in front of other devs.
+Whether that is tweeting about the project so often or nearly spamming it on Reddit.
+> * For sure if you want to make your project successful, then it's needed to invest in documentation, blog post, community around it.
+> * I've been building this since 2008 and probably should do more self promotion.
+> * Our project was mentioned on the [Redacted] blog which resulted in many new users

+The impact map -- a work in progress:

+<iframe src="https://atlas.mindmup.com/seankilleen/_net_oss_improved_publicity/index.html" width="100%" height="1000"></iframe>

 <script src="https://cdn.jsdelivr.net/npm/chart.js@3.7.1/dist/chart.min.js"></script>